20 Remote Work Statistics to Know

 This article is part of a larger series on Hiring.

 Remote work statistics show dramatic changes in where and when employees are now working.
-While remote work has been on the rise for many years, the number of people working remotely has skyrocketed during the COVID-19 pandemic.
-Using data as the guide, your small business can adapt to the changing work environment and stand out to potential employees while retaining, or increasing, your company’s productivity.
+Despite many experts and employers anticipating—or hoping—these trends would change post-pandemic, they haven’t.
+Remote work is sticking around, and workers have made it clear they don’t want to be in an office all day, every day.
+Using data as the guide, your small business can adapt to the changing work environment and stand out to potential employees while retaining—or increasing—your company’s productivity.

 Across all demographics, workers today want the option to work remotely at least part of the time.
 Furthermore, most workers who have worked remotely found it to be a positive experience.
 This means companies need to make dramatic workplace changes, if they haven’t already, to accommodate shifting workforce demands.